It's a New Day in Public Health.

 9. Is there a website that lists clinics offering flu shots?

-Visit the Immunization Section's Fight the Flu website.
-The Locate a Flu Shot page includes links to Florida pharmacies that offer flu shots.
+Visit the Immunization Section's Flu Prevention website.
+The VaccineFinder.org includes links to Florida pharmacies that offer flu shots.
 You can contact your health care provider or local CHD regarding information on flu and pneumonia vaccines.Top of Section

 10. Where can I find information on travel vaccinations?

-Information for travelers can be found on the Centers for Disease Control and Prevention's (CDC) travel website or find information regarding specific countries.
+Information for travelers can be found on the travel vaccinations website.
 These pages have updated information regarding travel notices and immunization recommendations.

 You should consult your health care provider to determine what you will need, depending on factors such as your health and immunization history, areas of the country you will be visiting, and planned activities.
 Travel vaccinations may be available from your local CHD.Top of Section